kensanata/oddmu/README.md

-[oddmu(1)](https://alexschroeder.ch/view/oddmu/oddmu.1): This man page has a short introduction to Oddmu, its configuration via templates and environment variables, plus points to the other man pages.
+[oddmu(1)](https://alexschroeder.ch/view/oddmu/oddmu.1): This man page has a short introduction to Oddmu, its configuration via templates and environment variables, plus pointers to the other man pages.

-[oddmu(5)](https://alexschroeder.ch/view/oddmu/oddmu.5): This man page talks about the Markdown and includes some examples for the non-standard features such as table markup.
+[oddmu(5)](https://alexschroeder.ch/view/oddmu/oddmu.5): This man page talks about Markdown and includes some examples for the non-standard features such as table markup.
 It also talks about the Oddmu extensions to Markdown: wiki links, hashtags and fediverse account links.
 Local links must use percent encoding for page names so there is a section about percent encoding.
 The man page also explains how feeds are generated.

 [oddmu-releases(7)](https://alexschroeder.ch/view/oddmu/oddmu-releases.7):
 This man page lists all the Oddmu versions and their user-visible